Economic variable selection: Illustrative examples

-Two special models are considered: the intercept-only model and the model that include all predictors.
+Two special combinations are considered: the intercept-only combination and the combination that purchases all predictors.
 Their respective position is denoted by the vertical solid lines labeled by $N$ and $F$ in Figure \ref{fig:Ozone data}.
 The former yields the high predictive loss, although it is not the worst (the fourth from the worst).
 On the other hand, the latter performs much better.
-This loss is achieved when we use the usual Bayesian model averaging.
+This loss is achieved when we use the usual BMA.
 Its predictive performance is closer to the best (see the predictive loss plot of the left panel).
-However, there are more than two hundred combinations that yield less predictive losses and include less predictors.
+However, there are combinations that yield low predictive losses and purchase less predictors.

 Next, two cost structures are considered.
 The first one is the uniform cost structure, where all predictors are set at the same price.
-That is, when a model includes $k$ predictors, the total cost is $c \cdot k$, where $c$ is the price.
+That is, when $k$ predictors are purchased, the total cost is $c \cdot k$, where $c$ is the price.
 This structure is used when a decision maker has no information about the cost of predictors.

-When the uniform cost structure is applied, selected predictors are shown by the left panel of Figure \ref{fig:Ozone data, cost}.
+When the uniform cost structure is applied, predictors purchased are shown by the left panel of Figure \ref{fig:Ozone data, cost}.

-Each column is the least-loss combination for a fixed $c$, which is indicated by the horizontal axis.
-Similar to the previous plots, the brightness represents the marginal posterior probability that the corresponding coefficient is nonzero.
-As $c$ increases, less predictors are included in the model.
-When $c$ is sufficiently high, the optimal model is the one with no predictors.
+Each column is the least-loss combination for a fixed $c$, which is indicated by the $x$-axis.
+Similar to the previous plots, the brightness represents the discretized marginal posterior probability that the corresponding coefficient is nonzero.
+As $c$ increases, less predictors are purchased.
+When $c$ is sufficiently high, the optimal purchase is the one with no predictors.